Robust Spatial Confounding Adjustment via Basis Voting: Problem Setup and Assumptions

-If the index $j$ of even a single basis function $h_j\in O_X$ were known, $h_j$ would suffice to identify $\beta$.
+If the index $j$ of even a single basis function $h_j\in O_X$ were known, that would suffice to identify $\beta$.
 This is because the effect of $h_j$ itself on $Y$ is unconfounded, and under linearity, its effect is equal to $\beta$.
-In practice, however, this will never be the case as $O_X$ is unknown.
-Previous methods, e.g., \cite{keller2020selecting}, have instead relied on the assumption that the highest frequency basis functions are unconfounded, i.e., essentially they assume that the basis functions are ordered in terms of increasing roughness or frequency $h_1\lessapprox h_2 \lessapprox \cdots \lessapprox h_d$, and there exists some $t \leq d \in \N$ such that $\{t+1,\cdots,d\} \in O_X$.
+In practice, however, this will not be the case as $O_X$ is unknown and hence this is only an oracle identification assumption.
+Previous methods have instead relied on the assumption that the higher frequency basis functions are unconfounded.
+More formally, let $d$ denote the number of basis functions used in the analysis.
+Then when using a sufficiently large $d$, these methods essentially assume that the basis functions are ordered in terms of increasing roughness or frequency $h_1\lessapprox h_2 \lessapprox \cdots \lessapprox h_{d}$, and there exists some $t \leq d \in \N$ such that $\{t+1,\cdots,\} \in O_X$.
 So, Assumption \ref{asm:identify} is strictly weaker as, rather than requiring unconfounded high-frequency components, we only assume the existence of a non-trivial set $\{h_j: j \in O_X\}$.
-This formulation accommodates cases where the unconfounded variation in $X$ lies at low or intermediate spatial scales.
-Figure \ref{fig:coefs-plot} shows two such scenarios where the roughness ordering of $X$ and $U$ is different and still can be framed by our formulation.
-This also broadens the scope for the choice of basis functions used for analysis, as we can now use basis functions that might not have a canonical ordering of roughness, like basis functions on multivariate domains $\mathbb R^d$ generated as a Kronecker product of bases on $\mathbb R$.
+Figure \ref{fig:coefs-plot} shows two scenarios amenable to our method, one in which the assumption of higher frequency variation in $X$ holds and one in which it is violated.